keikai/doc/axyra/guides/read-excel-file-java.md

 {: .notice--info}
 **On Java 21 or later** you can switch over the variants instead (`case CellValue.Number n -> ...`) and let the compiler prove exhaustiveness.
-The SDK itself targets Java 17, where pattern matching for `switch` is not yet available, so the samples here use `instanceof`.
+The Java library targets Java 17, where pattern matching for `switch` is not yet available, so the samples here use `instanceof`.

 If you want what a spreadsheet application would *show* — the number format